LorenFrankLab/spyglass/notebooks/README.md

 Everyone should complete the Setup and Insert Data notebooks.
 Data Sync is an optional additional tool for collaborators that want to share analysis files.
+Merge Tables features details on a new table tier unique to Spyglass.

 ## 1. Electrophysiology